top of page

 I was born off the Chukchi Sea in the high Arctic, in the Alaska Native Hospital in Utqiaġvik, Alaska, formerly known as Barrow.
 Utqiaġvik had ca. 1,900 people at the time and was 86 air miles from the Iñupiat village Ulġuniq (formerly Wainwright, roughly 300 people at the time) where my parents were teaching for the North Slope Borough School District and where I spent the next 2 years of my life.
 My parents are both from Southern California and moved up to the Arctic when my mom was pregnant with me (I am the first child of four).

 I am not Iñupiaq myself.
 I am of Irish (potato-famine refugees), French-Canadian (Québecois), English (mostly pre-Revolutionary Maryland colonists), Scottish (ditto) and German (plain old 19-century immigrants) descent.
-(And also, according to 23andme, a nearly great-grandparent's worth of Spanish/Portuguese, which is not in our family's oral or written history whatsoever, similarly with a 23andme smidge of Eastern European and a Warrenesque trace .1% amount of Native American.)
+(And apparently also, according to 23andme, a nearly great-grandparent's worth of Spanish/Portuguese, which is not in our family's oral or written history whatsoever, similarly with a 23andme smidge of Eastern European and a Warrenesque trace .1% amount of Native American.)

 When I was almost 2, we moved from Ulġuniq south to Anchorage and then when I was 3 to the Kenai Peninsula, where my dad worked as a civil engineer and my mom as a preschool/kindergarten teacher and where my family raised pet goats and chickens and rabbits and ducks and dogs and younger siblings.
 My mom and dad built our family a beautiful wooden home - we four kids benefited from an interesting combination of both somewhat strict and feral-in-our-free-time free-range parenting.
 We had and have a happy, loud, loving and argumentative large family.
 I officially test as an essentialised ambivert and need my alone-time as well as my super-socialising with people I like, so take from that what you will.
 I think most people are likely "ambiverts".